 St Mary’s Church of England Primary School Colton, is part of The Staffordshire Schools Multi Academy Trust.

 The Trust has a Governing body, called Directors.
 The Chair of the Board of Directors is Mrs Heather Bowman (email@example.com)

 Directors come from the local community of the school's within the Trust, as elected parent Directors, staff Directors, community Directors and Local Authority representatives.

-To find out more about our individual Directors, as well as the other layers of governance at The Small Schools Multi Academy Trust, please click here.
+To find out more about our individual Directors, as well as the other layers of governance at The Staffordshire Schools Multi Academy Trust, please click here.
 TSSMAT Directors

 What do Directors do?